 Free electronic updates for any updated laws until January 2nd, 2017

-Kansas Federal and State All In One Labor Law Poster with all federal and state regulations.
-Add
+District of Columbia Federal and State All In One Labor Law Poster with all federal and state

-Kansas State and Federal All In One labor law workplace poster includes all notices required to be
+District of Columbia State and Federal All In One labor law workplace poster includes all notices

 In order for your business to be in labor law compliance, both federal and state laws must be

 posted in a conspicuous location at every work site.
-Purchase the 2017 Kansas Labor Law poster
+Purchase the 2017 District of Columbia Labor

-with our Compliance Protection Plan and frequent labor law changes.
-Our Protection plan provides
+Law poster with our Compliance Protection Plan and frequent labor law changes.
+Our Protection plan

-you with year-round coverage of labor law changes, giving you less reason to worry about being
+provides you with year-round coverage of labor law changes, giving you less reason to worry about

 Check out our business bundles